 Some specific species that have gone wild in here:

 --Epidendrum conopseum (previously known as Epi. magnoliae, Bartram's Tree Orchid)

 --Gastrochilus retrocallus (previously known as Haraella odorata)

 --Gomesa echinata (prefers a cool down for part of the year, the rest is in here)

 --A mounted Cattleya Small World does better in this cabinet than potted anywhere else I've tried.
 I think it needed less light and higher air movement!

 --Phalaenopsis (Sedirea) japonica.
 I've grown them cooler and with more light, but they haven't done nearly as well as in the orchidarium.

 For companion plants, the list of possibilities is very long.
 But I don't keep anything other than orchids in here, except for short stays of carnivorous plants Drosera capensis and Pinguiculas when I occasionally need to take down fungus gnats.

 My orchidarium is by far my most fun growing space, and the easiest to take care of (because I can sit while arranging my pretties!).
 I do have a few upgrades I'd like to perform, however.
-First, the peg board and wooden back have me scared that they might one day become a hideout for bugs.
+First, the peg board and wooden back have me scared that they might one day become a hideout for bugs (still hasn't happened yet, more than three years on).
 I hope to replace them with a welded wire back to hang the orchids on (painted white), with a piece of glass behind it.
 No bugs could surreptitiously hang out on that!
 Second, I've bought, but haven't installed, 24" white LEDs to replace the T8s.
 The light they give now is still good, so I'll wait a bit longer on that.